narthur/research-library/README.md

 - entries are published to the front page and an RSS feed by "date linked" field
 - Each link automatically gets its own detail page
 - Entries on the front page or category pages include a link to the detail page, plus a direct link to the resource
+- some tags can be used to change how entries or detail pages are rendered, such as `#video`